-For many businesses, the USDA’s broad range of commercial lending programs, which include those for general Business & Industry (B&I), Community Facilities (CF), Rural Energy for America Program (REAP), and Food Supply Chain (FSC) are often far more flexible, suitable and attractive than SBA loans, offering higher loan limits and more favorable terms, among other benefits.
+For many businesses, the USDA’s broad range of commercial lending programs, which include those for general Business & Industry (B&I), Community Facilities (CF), and Rural Energy for America Program (REAP) are often far more flexible, suitable and attractive than SBA loans, offering higher loan limits and more favorable terms, among other benefits.
 So, which type of commercial loans are right for your business?
 That depends primarily on the type of business you are seeking financing for, where it is located, and how much funding you need.
 Below is a decision tree to help you navigate your best commercial business loan options in Florida, or wherever your business might be located.

 The first, most obvious question you need to answer is how much financing are you seeking?
 The SBA, as its name implies is primarily set up for small businesses, typically defined as those with less than $5 million annually in after-tax income.
 Due to this, lending limits are inherently lower, typically maxing out at $5 million.